gap-system/gap/INSTALL.md

 For the Windows version the installer will already have put binaries in place and nothing else needs to be done.

-Under Unix you will have to compile such a binary yourself, as described in this section.
+Under Unix you will have to compile such a binary yourself as described in this section.
 This also covers macOS, but please first review section "GAP for macOS" below for additional information about compilation specific to macOS.